 If you’re a DIYer, you might choose to use a program like Turbo Tax and input everything yourself, which means you’ll need to have all summary figures of income and tax-deductible expenses available.

-If you’re walking more on the side of caution and visiting your accountant to have your taxes done, then here’s what they would like to see:
+When visiting your accountant to have your Amazon FBA taxes done, here’s what they like to see:

 - Financial statements.
 These might include a balance sheet, income statement and cash flow statement, although the one most important to your accountant for tax filing is the income statement.

 - Summary of business expenses, including cost of goods sold and any inventory write-offs or donations.

 - Vehicle log where applicable for business-related use.